 - Tried as much as I could to keep stress levels and aggravations low.

 - Taking walks.
-Tempting to throw myself into an exerise program but walking is as vigorous as I’ve gotten the first month.
+Tempting to throw myself into an exercise program but walking is as vigorous as I’ve gotten the first month.

 - Epsom salt/magnesium baths.
-You can get a 3 lb bag scented or unsented for about $3-4
+You can get a 3 lb bag scented or unscented for about $3-4

 - Deep breathing.
-The first couple weeks I would have feelings of panic that would just wash over me and I’d breath through them.
+The first couple of weeks I would have feelings of panic that would just wash over me and I’d breathe through them.
 They would pass but were uncomfortable.
 I recommend the 4-7-8 technique. it’s effective.